 We are an extension of Hyperbaric Physicians of Georgia, Inc based in Atlanta, who has been successfully managing and operating independent treatment facilities for over 30 years.
 The corporate staff has more than 100 years of combined experience in clinical, financial and administrative aspects of facility management and operation.

-Surgeon and Wound Care Specialist
+Internal Medicine and Wound Care Specialist

 Mary Hawley, RN, WOC Nurse